canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 @sourceref ./advanced-2/html.html
 @highlight 1-3,only

-## Find the user's place by latitude and longitude
+## Find the user’s place by latitude and longitude

 ### The problem